ganbarodigital/ts-lib-data-locations/README.md

  * The thing it points at does not have to exist, and isn't guaranteed
  * to be legal for the filesystem in question.
  */
-export class Filepath extends DataLocation implements Value<string> {
+export class Filepath extends DataLocation {
     #pathApi: PathApi;
     #path: string;
     #parts: path.ParsedPath | undefined;